itssodope01/Database-Web-Interaction/README.md

 Creating Connection:
-Change [Database name] and [password] in db_connection.php (Database name:database_a) open terminal in source folder(where you saved the PHP files).
+Change [Database name] and [password] in db_connection.php (Database name:database_a) open terminal in source folder(where you saved the PHP files // save it as it is structured here, each file in its proper file path).
 > php -S localhost:8000

 Open Web Browser and go to: